 After joining their free membership, things became very clear and I would like to share with you why I will not be recommending this program: It’s because it’s connected to a very big scam.

 University of Internet Science in a nutshell:

-This is another one of those programs which is affiliated with Empower Network (EN), one of the lowest rated programs I have ever reviewed.
-I believe EN to be a massive pyramid scheme for many reasons and what UOIS does is teaches you how to promote both itself & EN to other people.
+This is another one of those programs which is affiliated with the now dead Empower Network (EN), one of the lowest rated programs I have ever reviewed.
+I believe EN was a massive pyramid scheme for many reasons and what UOIS does is teaches you how to promote both itself & EN to other people.

 Pretty much all they teach you within this program is how to do list building (Email marketing) and it will be targeted mainly at trying to promote both UOIS & EN to other people.
 There is also training on Craig’s list marketing.

 Overall nothing of note except the program’s owner Michelangelo Lopez who is a very uplifting individual based on the videos I saw.
 But that doesn’t change my opinion of this program nor EN.

 If you join EN through UOIS for the $25 they mention in their “members area”, you will be joining EN itself and UOIS will then earn a commission for having referred you.
 EN pays out 100% commissions to it’s affiliates on at least half of the people they refer to them.

 In addition if you refer people into both UOIS & EN, a portion of those referral’s investments will go to UOIS itself.
 It’s an upward flow of money (here’s how it works) and you can really attribute any MLM pyramid scheme company to function the same way too.

 However on the flip side the potential to make money in this business does exist.
 I honestly have no issues with people promoting a program and making money through it if the business is legitimate.